brucedkyle/xolv-site/docs/ocp/stocktrader.md

 Note that only the services with a solid border are mandatory - the rest are all optional, only installed when you want to enable additional bells and whistles.

-## TraderLite

-You may want to install [TraderLite](../cp4i/traderlite.md) instead.
-It updates a few features of Stock Trader.
-It uses Maria DB instead of DB2.
-It provides much the same implemenation aimed at demonstrating **Cloud Pak for Integration**.

 ## Install using HELM

 See [General preparation for installation](https://github.com/IBMStockTrader/stocktrader-helm#general-preparation-for-installation)